daifu/Course-Manager/README.md

-# Course Manager for UCLA
+# Course Manager for UCLA Students

 Welcome to my own project, and this is a project that helps UCLA students to browser their classes easily on their protable devices, such as iphone, android, and iPad.